-To consistently produce quality shotcrete work, the shotcrete contractor, key personnel, material, equipment, placement methods, curing, and protection all require proper training and qualification to handle your particular project.
-It must be stressed that any one of the elements alone cannot guarantee success, and poor performance or lack of shotcrete knowledge by any member of the crew can cause a substandard finished product.
+To consistently produce quality shotcrete work, the shotcrete contractor and key personnel all require proper qualifications through training in shotcrete materials, equipment, placement methods, curing, and protection to handle a particular project.
+It must be stressed that training in only one of these elements cannot guarantee success, and poor performance or lack of shotcrete knowledge by any member of the crew can cause a substandard finished product.

 Simply specifying the use of an ACI Certified Nozzleman WILL NOT guarantee successful shotcrete placement on a project.
 The ACI Nozzleman Certification program was designed to establish that the tested nozzleman is capable of shooting at an "entry" level.
 The nozzleman receives his certificate for each process and orientation if he succeeds in the written and the performance exam.
-It is plainly evident that the performance exam is not representative of the shotcrete application experience needed to consistently and properly place shotcrete.
+However, the performance exam is not representative of the shotcrete application experience needed to consistently and properly place shotcrete.
 The shotcrete construction market has a wide range of project needs from basic, lightly reinforced, thin shotcrete sections to complex and congested structural systems requiring substantially more experience and sophisticated techniques.
-The wide spectrum of construction practices,
+The wide spectrum of construction practices, shotcrete processes, performance requirements, and geographic differences can impact shotcrete placement in many ways.
+No certification program can address all potential variables.
+The ACI Nozzleman Certification program simply verifies that the certified nozzleman has basic shotcrete knowledge and has adequately shot a shallow, flat, lightly reinforced test panel.
+This establishes that the nozzleman has the potential to do a satisfactory job, once the experience required for a specific type of project is gained.